 - Individual LLP members should resign and enter into employment contracts with the new limited company

-- Dissolve the LLP
+- Dissolve the limited liability partnership

 Sector focus: law firms